Atra-Hasis: Overview

+Illustration of Sumerian creation myths.
+They describe the Abzu as cosmic freshwater ocean, whose mating with serpent Tiamat – a symbol of the salty sea – gave rise to Mother Earth Ninhursag.
+The Abzu envelops our planet from above and below, whilst Tiama, also called the "bitter river", flows around its edges, so the sketch shows the same as Babylon's map, now in sideview.
+A bubble of breathable air clings to earth, with the Abzu's boundary layer as "a roof" like on Athrahasis's lifeboat (s. epic alongside).
+Further details, such as the "Babylonian's Noah" island (Dilmun) and the tunnel (through which sun god Shamash travels at night), are taken from the text of the Babylonian world map as well as of the Gilgamesh epic.
+An important technical detail are also the sluices built into sky.
+Through them, the gods, well skilled in construction of irrigation systems, supplied their garden land Eden with rain, but also unleashed the Flood.

-In the main, the epic reports on a conflict between some of the first Sumerian gods and draws on the earlier myth of the separation of air and earth (‘above’ and ‘below’) in the midst of the cosmic freshwater primordial ocean to clarify their hierarchical relationship.
-Enlil represents the leading party in the council of gods; the party of Anunnaki around Anu belongs more to the upper heaven, and that of Igigi around Enki more to that below the earth sphere.
+In the main, the epic reports on a conflict between some groups of Sumerian gods and draws on the myth of the separation of air and earth ‘above’ and ‘below’ in the midst of the cosmic freshwater primordial ocean to clarify their hierarchical relationship.
+(Cf. Enūma Eliš and The Seven Tablets of Creation).
+Enlil – "Lord Wind" – represents the leading party in the council of gods; the party of Anunnaki around Anu belongs more to the upper heaven, and that of Igigi around Enki more to that below the earth sphere.

 All three parties are bound by the Tablet of Destinies, which Enlil is the only one to possess.
-In the Sumerian myths, its bestowed on him by the earth mother goddess Ninḫursag herself (cf. Anzu myth).
+In the Sumerian myths, it was bestowed on him by the earth mother goddess Ninḫursag herself (cf. Anzu myth).
 His aptitude as the greatest warrior and chief strategist of the divine tribal alliance gives him power over the other parties of gods; only he has the ability to transform present circumstances back into their original state – redefining the course of fate.

 As a permanent legal document the tablet was provided with a seal, a sign mechanically applied by means of a special technique, which in ancient Mesopotamia was regarded as a symbol of a contract.
 Contracts have been directly related to tribute payments to be made: often to shares of the food produced (see the cattle to be divided equitably between Prometheus and Zeus), but generally to assistance in battle or labour, such as the construction of mighty irrigation channels as described in the epic discussed here.
 As far as the male groups of gods were concerned, the separate task of reproduction fell to the seven divine wombs, the shassuratu presided over by Ninḫursag (Mami).

 The plot of the epic follows a simple pattern: